top of page

 Aldgisl was done reading and looked across the audience in his palace.
 Everyone was silent.
 Only the fireplace made the crackling sound of burning wood.
 Everyone present in the palace was holding their breath.
 The tension was rising when the audience awaits Aldgisl's reaction.

-“After reading the letter, he took the letter in his hands, tore it up, threw it into the burning flames, saying: “Tell your master this: by taking the oath by the Creator of the kingdom of God and life, he took your proposal, ripped it apart and burned it all together!”
+“After reading the letter, he took the letter in his hands, tore it up, threw it into the burning flames, saying: “Tell your master this: by taking the oath by the Creator of the Kingdom of God and life, he took your proposal, ripped it apart and burned it all together!”

 It is almost looks as if Aldgisl is teaching the fighting Christians a lesson of their own.
 Wilfrid is save.
 He forgot for a moment that hospitality is a sacred thing in Frisia for centuries to come.